xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 sudo apt-get -y install python-dev python-pip git
 ```

-Now that we have installed the developer tools, lets install gRPC for Python on the box.
+Now that we have installed the developer tools, let's install gRPC for Python on the box.

 ```shell
 sudo pip install grpcio